Is Team Health at the Forefront in Your Annual Planning Meeting?

 • Conduct research.
 Seek out your advisors to talk about the market ahead of time and dig into market research.

 So often, we’re just marching from one quarter to the next.
-Instead, the annual planning meeting gives us an opportunity to get alignment for the next year.
+Instead, the Annual Planning Meeting gives us an opportunity to gain alignment for the next year.
 We can take the time to consider:

 • “What has the market been doing?
 What do we think it might do in the coming year?”